It’s not really a “theory” at all. It is a social movement, akin to a religion.

 That’s some pretty serious mind games right there.

 And that’s no accident.
-The social movement in question relies heavily on deception, mind games, doublespeak, and disinformation.
+Like all subversives throughout history, the social movement in question relies heavily on deception, mind games, doublespeak, and disinformation.

 That’s why some of this movement’s most well-known catchphrases are demonstrably false statements.